o3de/o3de.org/content/docs/contributing/to-docs/style-guide/media.md

 ---
-title: Submitting Media to Open 3D Engine Documentation
+title: Submitting Media to O3DE Documentation
 description: Guidelines for submitting media (images, video, audio, or assets) to Open 3D Engine (O3DE) documentation.
 linktitle: Media
 weight: 600
 toc: true
 ---

-There are two available methods to add images to documentation topics.
+There are two available methods to add images to topics in **Open 3D Engine (O3DE)** documentation.
 You can use markdown syntax, or the `image-width` shortcode.
 If you are adding multiple images, very large images, or `.svg` diagrams, consider using the `image-width` shortcode to limit the width of images as the image scales to the width of the browser window.

 ## Adding images with markdown syntax